Spectrum3847/spectrum-strategy-releases/README.md

 # Spectrum Strategy Releases

-This repository hosts the installable builds of Spectrum Strategy so they can be installed without an app store.
-The main app repository is private, so the builds are published here (public) where installers can fetch them: an iOS IPA, an Android APK, and desktop builds for Windows, macOS, and Linux.

-This repo was previously named `spectrum-strategy-mobile-releases`; it was renamed when desktop builds joined the mobile ones.
-Old links redirect.
+This repository hosts the installable builds of Spectrum Strategy.

 ## iOS: AltStore / SideStore

-In AltStore or SideStore, open Sources, add a source, and paste one of these URLs:
+In AltStore, SideStore, or Live Container, open Sources, add a source, and paste one of these URLs:

 - Stable (recommended):